-- Keep the box near the coop if possible so they can hear the other chickens.
+- Keep the box near the coop, if possible, so they can hear the other chickens.
 This will help them to recover more quickly.

-Sign # 5 – A Dirty back end.
+Sign # 5 – A Dirty back end

 This one is easier to see on some birds than others.
 A few years ago, I had a flock of all Black Star Hens.
-These hens are solid black-feathered chickens and unless the mess on their back end was light-colored I could very easily miss it.
+These hens are solid black-feathered chickens, and unless the mess on their back end was light-colored, I could very easily miss it.
 For that reason, I needed to check my coop and run at every feeding, looking at the ground and checking out droppings.

 What to check first:

 Is their water cleaned and freshened every single day?
 Are there rodent droppings in their feed that they may be ingesting on accident?
-If you can eliminate these causes and find that you still have an issue with runny or watery feces, you will then want to do a fecal test for worms to determine your next step.
+If you can eliminate these causes and find that you still have an issue with runny or watery feces, you will want to do a fecal test for worms to determine your next step.

 The same is true if you see blood.
 This is another indication of a medical problem and would need to be discussed with a vet.
 If you do think you are seeing blood take a closer look first.
 Sometimes food can trigger red in manure that looks like blood but isn’t.
-To be certain look closely and use a stick or twig to move things around a bit.
+To be certain, look closely and use a stick or twig to move things around a bit.

-Sign #6 – A Hunched up Hen.
+Sign #6 – A Hunched up Hen

 If you notice one of your gals is hunched up, something is definitely wrong.
 Hunching means she is either in pain, sick, or bound up with an egg.
-Egg bound means your hen has an egg stuck in her oviduct and a call to your vet is warranted.
+Egg bound means your hen has an egg stuck in her oviduct, and a call to your vet is warranted.

 What to check first:

-Pick up your hen and check for injuries, if you find one remove her and treat her.
+Pick up your hen and check for injuries; if you find one, remove her and treat her.
 Next, check her vent.
 Make sure she is not clogged or injured there.
-You are looking for signs that there is an egg stuck which can kill a bird quickly.
+You are looking for signs of a stuck egg, which can kill a bird quickly.

 What if your chicken has more than one symptom?

-More often than not when I pick up a hen with one or more of these symptoms I will see right away that she is thin and weak.
-Chickens, like most animals, will hide when they are sick and unless you are watching daily you will miss the early warning signs.
+More often than not, when I pick up a hen with one or more of these symptoms, I will see right away that she is thin and weak.
+Chickens, like most animals, will hide when they are sick, and unless you are watching daily, you will miss the early warning signs.

 I always err on the side of caution.
-I have found that isolating the hen in question is the best and most effective way to keep my flock healthy.
-Anything will do to house your sick gal, but if you need ideas you can read my post What to Do If You Have a Sick Chicken to get tips.
+I have found that isolating the hen is the best and most effective way to keep my flock healthy.
+Anything will do to house your sick gal, but if you need ideas, read my post What to Do If You Have a Sick Chicken to get tips.

 Watch your animals daily so you will notice any changes as soon as they happen.
-Catching things early can be the difference between life and death in livestock so keep your eyes open.
+Catching things early can be the difference between life and death in livestock, so keep your eyes open.
 Knowing the signs of a sick chicken will keep you on top of things so you can stop a serious issue before it starts.